 ➜ ~ codesign -dvvv `which symbols`

 Format=Mach-O thin (x86_64)

 CodeDirectory v=20100 size=1384 flags=0x2000(library-validation) hashes=36+5 location=embedded

-Didn’t know if Apple has realized it, but it has been fixed in Mojave Beta.
-No more external library, finally.
+The bug has been fixed in Mojave Beta, no more external library, finally.